-We've stealth camped on busy big city streets, in parking lots, in shopping centers, out front of 24-hour fitness clubs, in church parking lots, and in city parks.
+We've legally boondocked overnight for free in parking lots, in shopping centers, out front of 24-hour fitness clubs, in church parking lots, and in city parks.
 We have never had an issue or bad experience unless you count having a fitful night's sleep because of all the noise in some of the cities where we've overnighted.

 The last thing you want to do is make a lot of noise and draw unnecessary attention to yourself.
 Don’t clank equipment, shout instructions to your travel mate, play the TV too loud, or let your dogs bark.

 However, you don’t want to be skulking around, either.
 If someone drives past you, don’t try to hide.
 Just smile and go about your business as if you belong there.
 The whole point is to appear as if you’re not there to interfere or cause any harm (which should be true!).